FHIR/fhir-package-loader/README.md

 download and unzip specified FHIR packages

 Arguments:
-  fhirPackages      list of FHIR packages to load using the format packageId@packageVersion...
+  fhirPackages      list of FHIR packages to load using the format packageId#packageVersion or packageId@packageVersion

 Options:
   -c, --cachePath <dir>  where to save packages to and load definitions from (default is the local [FHIR cache](https://confluence.hl7.org/pages/viewpage.action?pageId=66928417#FHIRPackageCache-Location))